rotunba/SSDBM-DSER/README.md

-Versions of dependencies that worked can be found in the requirements.txt file

 # Deep Stacked Ensemble Recommender

+Rasaq Otunba, Raimi A. Rufai, and Jessica Lin.
+2019.
+Deep Stacked EnsembleRecommender.
+InProceedings of 31st International Conference on Scientificand Statistical Database Management, Santa Cruz, CA, USA, July 23–25, 2019.

-4 recommender systems: DSER, NeuMF, BPR, ITEMPOP
+4 recommender systems implemented: DSER, NeuMF, BPR, ITEMPOP

-Author:

 ## Example to run the codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).